 Feed at the Same Time Each Day

-Establishing a regular feeding schedule will help your guinea pig develop good eating habits and prevent overeating.
+Establishing a regular feeding schedule helps guinea pigs develop good eating habits and prevents overeating.

 Provide a Variety of Foods